<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 They each decide to invest £500 a month.

-Will is resourceful and starts investing at 19.
+Will is resourceful, and starts investing at 19.

-He manages to put £48,000 in his account then leaves it alone.
+He invests his £48,000 and leaves it alone.

 His money starts compounding.

-Will's account then lies dormant, not being added to for 39 years until he turns 65.
+Will's account then lies dormant, not being added to for 39 years, until he turns 66.

 The compounding continues…